rzeldent/platformio-espressif32-sunton/README.md

 ## This repo contains definitions for the CPU and board information about the hardware

-The json files are to be used with PlatformIo and contain defines that specify the location and type of the hardware.
+These json files are to be used in corperation with PlatformIO and contain defines that specify the type, presence and specifics the hardware.
-When this repository is used as a git submodule in the directory ```<project>/boards``` This will be detected automatically.
+PlatformIO detects automatically these boards when this repository is used as a git submodule in the directory ```<project>/boards```.

 ## Supported boards